Foxy (Merrie Melodies): Later appearances

 Foxy appeared along with his girlfriend (here christened "Roxy") and fellow forgotten Warner Bros. progenitor Goopy Geer in "Two-Tone Town", an episode of the animated series Tiny Toon Adventures aired on September 28, 1992.
 The foxes were voiced by Rob Paulsen and Desirée Goyette respectively and were redesigned for the episode.
+Foxy's appearance in this episode is similar to his theatrical version, except that the tear-drop ears are replaced by pointy ones to make him appear more fox-like and less Mickey-like.
+Also, his shoes lack spats.
 The three live in a world of black-and-white which is visited by the series' stars, Babs Bunny and Buster Bunny.
 Buster and Babs, feeling sorry for the old timers left in oblivion, decided to help bring Foxy, Roxy and Goopy alongside Big Bee (based on the bee from You're Too Careless With Your Kisses!) back to the limelight.
-The efforts of the two rabbits work out but results Buster and Babs being featured in guest appearances while the characters they helped become the new TV sensations.
-Foxy's appearance in this episode is similar to his theatrical version, except that the tear-drop ears are replaced by pointy ones to make him appear more fox-like and less Mickey-like.
-Also, his shoes lack spats.
+The efforts of the two rabbits work out but results in Buster and Babs being featured in guest appearances while the characters they helped become the new TV sensations.

+In May 2025, Roxy was added into the mobile game Looney Tunes World of Mayhem, while Foxy was added later that month.
+Both characters were added during the game's "Western Takeover" event, and thus use their appearances from "Lady, Play Your Mandolin!".